kbase/kbase-ui/getting-started/prerequisites.md

 # Prerequisites

-The kbase-ui is a web app, composed of html, javascript, css, data files, image files, and many other assets.
-As a web app it can be used behind just about any type of web server.
-In order to use the web app, it must operate on a supported KBase host.
-Practically this means that it should operate behind a proxy server which itself operates on the KBase host.
-(These hosts are https://X.kbase.host, where X is ci, next, appdev, and narrative).

-In deployments, KBase uses an nginx proxy front end and rancher to orchestrate kbase-ui and other services which operate to form a connected set of services.

-For basic kbase-ui usage and local development, a special docker-compose configuration provides a proxy container as well as kbase-ui container to simulate this service configuration.

-The requirements for them are simple: make, git, and docker.
+kbase-ui development utilizes many of the development tools commonly associated with web browser Javascript development

+- a good editor or IDE
+- npm and/or yarn
+- make
+- git
+- docker

+Most kbase-ui developers have used MacOS, but the tools above can be used with Linux, BSD, or Windows.

+Additional applications may be required for optional tasks.

+Although you may build kbase-ui directly in your development host environment, the normal, and most stable, practice is to build within docker containers.

+The development host is used primarily for:

+- editing code with the editor or IDE of your choice
+- managing the codebase with git
+- automating build and other tasks with make
+- running integration and unit tests
+- managing this documentation

-For certain development tasks, or to run specific phases of the development process, additional tools are required, but nothing out of the ordinary Javascript development toolkit.
-These are described in the [developer documentation](../development/README.md)
+For certain development tasks, or to run specific phases of the development process, additional tools may be required, but nothing out of the ordinary Javascript development toolkit.

 ## Basic Requirements